andrewspode/jquery-scaletext/README.md

 I've tested in the latest IE/Chrome/FireFox/Android and that's it - sorry.
 The code is based on core jQuery principles, so it should be fairly compatible.
 Please let me know if it's not.

 There are a couple of features missing that I've yet to port over from my codebase, but will do in due course.
-If you have any feature requests - drop me a line on [spode@justfdi.com](mailto:spode@justfdi.com) or [@spode][http://twitter.com/spode] on Twitter.
+If you have any feature requests - drop me a line on [spode@justfdi.com](mailto:spode@justfdi.com) or [@spode](http://twitter.com/spode) on Twitter.

+Demo is included in the code, but I've also hosted it on my [personal site](http://spode.me/jquery-scaletext/demo).
+It may not always be the latest version.

 ## Usage